top of page

 • Rare.
 If your content is easily found elsewhere.
 It's not great

 • Point of View articles.
-Your PoV is found NOWHERE ELSE ON PLANET EARTH.
-Your PoV is a belief not just an idea.
-It's inspiring
+Your PoV is found NOWHERE ELSE ON PLANET EART.
+Could you Challenge a dominant belief

 • 'How to' articles.
 If you can explain something in X steps, so it's understood quickly, THAT, IS ABSOLUTE GOLD.
 "GOLD Jerry GOLD"

 • Features before benefits.
 This is controversial.
 ‘Benefits’ (persuasion) are things that may happen in the future.
 Listing benefits, makes you assume (ass out of u and me) you know what your customer values.
-So, write the features-first, then ASK them what 'benefits' them
+Instead write about the 'features' first, then ASK them what 'benefits' them

 • Be personal not 'professional'.
 Write like you talk.
 Being 'clever' may confuse people